danfsd/Steamify/README.md

 How to Use
 ========
-At this point, all you need to do is import **/src/models/SteamPersona.php** into your project and you are ready to go.
+At this point, all you need to do is import **/src/models/SteamPersona.php** and **/src/utils/SteamEnums.php** into your project and you are ready to go.

 **Example Code:**